rocketmlhq/rmldnn/tutorials/satellite_image_classification/README.rst

     sudo docker run --gpus=all -u $(id -u):$(id -g) -v ${PWD}:/home/ubuntu -w /home/ubuntu --rm \
     rocketml/rmldnn:latest mpirun -np 1 rmldnn --config=config_test.json

-The output of the classfication is an HDF5 file named ``predictions/output_1.h5`` containing one dataset for each input sample.
-Since the model predicts a probability for each sample to be of one out of 10 possible classes, those datasets will be of shape (10,).
-To obtain the actual predicted classes and calculate the accuracy, one needs to take the argmax of each array and count the number of correct predictions.
+The output of the classification is an HDF5 file named ``predictions/output_1.h5`` containing one dataset for each input sample.
+Since the model predicts a probability for each sample to be of one out of 10 possible classes, those datasets will be of shape ``(10,)``.
+To obtain the actual predicted classes and calculate the accuracy, one needs to take the *argmax* of each array and count the number of correct predictions.
 This is done in the below script (available as `compute_accuracy.py <./compute_accuracy.py>`__):

 .. code:: python